MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

 Where:

-1. `TableId` is the table's unique id.
+1. `TableId` is the table's unique ID.
-2. `TableKind` is the table's kind, which can be one of the following:
+2. `TableKind` is one of the following:

       * PrimaryResult
       * QueryCompletionInformation